 Management: The easiest time to detect weevil activity is during harvest.
 Randomly pick 100 leaves from each field and count the number that have feeding notches along the margin.
 Greater than 50% leaf notching may indicate the need for control measures.
 Confirm the presence and species of weevils involved by observing them at night with a flashlight.
 The easiest time to detect root injury from larval feeding (and from other root disorders) is in the autumn.
 The foliage of plants with poor root systems turns orange-red earlier than healthy plants.
 Plants should also be examined in the spring if patches of poor vigor are noticed.
 Lift a section of row with a spade and examine the roots within a 6” layer of soil.
 If grubs are found, insect pathogenic nematodes should be applied in early May or late August.
 Be sure to keep the field irrigated during periods of active growth to avoid stress on the plants.

 Predatory nematodes attack root weevil grubs in the soil.
 Although populations of these nematodes naturally occur, application of commercially produced nematodes can achieve faster biological control.
 See resource listing in the appendices at the end of this guide for sources of beneficial insects.
 Available species useful against root weevils include Steinernema carpocapsae, S. feltiae, Heterorhabditis bacteriophora, and H. marelatus.
 The Heterorhabditis spp. have the ability to penetrate insect cuticle, which facilitates infection of white grubs.
 The cost and quality of nematodes can vary widely, so talk to your Small Fruit Specialist to find out more about different products.
 A banded spray may be very cost effective compared with application through overhead irrigation.
 Nematodes application should be preceded and followed with irrigation.
 Protect them from sunlight by applying them in the evening.
-Platinum™ may be applied as a soil drench in the spring or late summer to control grubs.
-BrigadeTM is now registered to control the adults, before they lay eggs.
+BrigadeTM (IRAC 3A) is now registered to control the adults, before they lay eggs.
 Controlling root weevil adults requires the highest labeled rate, and is best applied at night when adults are active.
 This material can induce spider mite outbreaks, and may kill beneficial root weevils predators.
+The systemic insecticide, Platinum™ (IRAC 4A), is registered for use as a soil drench in the spring or late summer to control grubs.
 See pest management schedule for recommended timing and rates.

 White Grubs of Asiatic Garden Beetle, European Chafer, Japanese Beetle, and Oriental Beetle: (Maladera castanea, Rhizotrogus majalis, Popillia japonica, and Exomala orientalis): Many growers have recently experienced leaf and root damage from these scarab beetles, collectively also called white grubs.
 Root feeding by larvae dramatically weakens the plants, especially where the root systems already suffer from diseases like black root rot.
 All of these species overwinter as a grub in the soil, emerging in late May through July in the Northeast.
 The adult Japanese beetle is copper-brown and -green in color and approximately 1/2” long.